Atanu-Maji/Covid-19-Visualization/README.md

 # Covid-19-Visualization
-Visualization of worldwide Covid-19 cases, Comparison of India vs Worldwide total cases, Daily cases and deaths in India. ( Using Pandas &amp; Matplotlib in Python )
+Visualization of worldwide Covid-19 cases, Comparison of India vs Worldwide total cases, Daily cases and deaths in India, Comparison between the worst affected countries. ( Using Pandas &amp; Matplotlib in Python )

-Click on " Covid-19 Visualization.ipynb ".